Be the hit of every party. We feature a new trivia question in each edition of the CAPL email newsletter.

 Q: The sativus species of crocus produces which infamous spice?

 A: Saffron.
-The Saffron crocus flower has three bright red stigmas which yield the spice.
+The Saffron crocus flower has three bright red stigmas that yield the spice.
 It takes more than 100,000 flowers to produce one pound of saffron, thus making it the most expensive spice in the world.
 Sources: Encyclopedia of Plants & Flowers and The Encyclopedia of Spices & Herbs by Padma Lakshmi.

 Q: This prolific 19th-century inventor created a machine that could cut, fold, and glue flat-bottomed paper bags automatically, replacing the work of thirty people and extensive cost.